 Monitoring and alerting

-- Job execution details: Start time, end time, incremental start and end (in
+- Job execution details, such as creation time, start time, end time, and job state.

-Data quality failures: Every failed rule (other than aggregate rules) includes a query to get the failed records.
-This query returns all the columns of the table (not just the failed column).
+When a rule fails, Dataplex produces a query that returns all of the columns of the table (not just the failed column).

-- Data quality results cannot be published to Data Catalog.
+- Data quality scan results aren't published to Data Catalog as tags.

 - Rule recommendations are only supported in the Google Cloud console.

-- The BigQuery tables to be scanned can have 300 columns or less.
+- The BigQuery tables to be scanned must have 300 columns or less.

 - The number of rules per data quality scan is limited to 1000.

-Dataplex data quality Public Preview is currently free.
-Billing will be enabled sometime during the Public Preview phase with at least a month of notice in advance.
-In Public Preview, publishing data quality results to Data Catalog is not currently available.
-When it becomes available, it will be charged with Data Catalog metadata storage pricing.
+Publishing auto data quality results to Catalog is not yet available.
+When it becomes available, it'll be charged at the same rate as Catalog metadata storage pricing.
 See Pricing for more details.